InvasiveH8ter/NASDM/README.md

 ----

 ## Create your environmental data by running this script:
 https://code.earthengine.google.com/935e3840bd5a63f1e40097b1f0c6ad45

-## Note this GEE code exports the RSD raster as a geotiff to your google drive repository.
+## Note this GEE code exports the RSD raster for your state as a geotiff to your google drive repository.
+It can take quite a while (i.e., hours to produce this file).
+However, you only have to do it once.
 You then need to download it and save it in the same folder as the rest of your files

 # Step 4) Open the notebook (start here if you already have the initial set up completed)